afontcu/vuex-at-scale/README.md

 # Vuex at Scale

-Some ideas (and boilerplate) about managing large apps with Vue, Vuex and API calls.
+Some ideas (and boilerplate) about managing medium/large apps with Vue, Vuex and API calls.

-## Main ideas:
+## Main ideas

 * API calls must not be directly coupled to Vue (or any other framework, FWIW).
   Separation of Concerns.